4dn-dcic/tibanna/docs/monitoring.rst

 The password is the password you entered as part of the input json (inside 'config' field, in this case, 'whateverpasswordworks') The purpose of the ssh is to monitor things, so refrain from doing various things there, which could interfere with the run.
 It is recommended, unless you're a developer, to use the log file than ssh.

+On the instance, one can check the following, for example.

+:/data1/input/:
+  - input files

+:/data1/tmp*:
+  - temp/intermediate files (need sudo access)

+:/data1/output/:
+  - output files (need sudo access)

+:top:
+  - to see what processes are running and how much cpu/memory is being used

+:ps -fe:
+  - to see what processes are running, in more detail

 Console